 Friday, February 05, 2016

-The white space represents the long winters of northern Ontario and the isolation that I felt living far from urban centres.
-It took two days to drive to Toronto.
-Winnipeg was the closest city to Kenora.
+The white space represents the long winters of northern Ontario and the distance and thus isolation that I felt living far from urban centers.
+It takes two days to drive to Toronto from Kenora, Winnipeg is much closer (2 hours away) Embroidered in the snowy spaces are the names I had lived up until then.
+Fort Frances.
+Kenora.
+Rainy River.
+Thunder Bay.
+We didn't move to Manitoulin island until 1993.

 80 inches square